unswexplains/unswexplains.github.io/f27f46d17ac6/content.md

 - Your organisation
 - The government, who are making it available at their website
-- An individual, who's making it available via on online repository (such as Kaggle or GitHub)
+- An individual, who's making it available via an online repository (such as Kaggle or GitHub)

 If it's owned by your organisation, there'll be someone in the organisation with authority to grant permission to use it.
 You'll need to find that person and get permission.